code2share85/mycode/README.md

 # mycode (Kubernetes)

 One paragraph of your project description goes here.
 Describe what you're trying to do.
-What is the purpose of putting up this repo?
+Learning kubernetes - What is the purpose of putting up this repo?

 ## Getting Started